 - If you own a business, choose sustainable packaging.

 - Write a letter asking your preferred companies to use sustainable packaging.
 You can also write to your city to advocate for a plastic bag ban.
 Try a form letter to help you get started.

 - Strategically do your laundry.
 Try to make your synthetic clothes last as long as possible between washes to avoid microfiber pollution.
 Air them out in the sun or dust with baking soda to help absorb smells.

 - Vote for legislation that puts bans or taxes on plastics.

 - Join protests against plastic factory pollution.

 - Recycle.
 Start recycling in your community; support recycling in your community; tell your recycling center how much you appreciate their work.
 Take a tour of your local recycling facility to learn how they work and what materials they do and don’t accept.

 - Spread the word.
 Your friends, family, students, and co-workers joining our efforts will have an even greater impact!
 For some kid-friendly ocean pollution education, check out Nat Geo Kids.

 Support the SCA as we support interns doing field research on this very issue.
-In the summer of 2017, two SCA interns joined the Escambia County Marine Resources Division to collect, analyze, and find solutions to the problem of marine debris.
+Two SCA interns joined the Escambia County Marine Resources Division to collect, analyze, and find solutions to the problem of marine debris.
 Want to get involved yourself?
-Find similar ways to serve here.
+Find ways to serve here.